ViLourenco/WooCommerce-Freshbook-Automatic-Sync-Extension/README.md

 For now the plugin is working with a cron, being fired hourly.

 Obs.: Probably you know this, but:
-1. First of all are already using the plugins WooCommece and WooCommerce Freshbooks
+1. First of all: are already using the plugins WooCommece and WooCommerce Freshbooks.
 2. Have added your Fresbook API credentials.

 ## Things that I need to fix/improve

-* Add an options page to set more options to fire the cron (e.g: daily, weekly... and also with custom time.)
+* Add an options page to set more options to fire the cron (e.g: daily, weekly... and also with custom time).
 * Add compatibility to use with WooCommerce 3.0 earlier versions.

 Pull-requests are incredibly welcome, lol!